K32n31-P4n1c/Git-Commands/README.md

 ### Make Changes
 Review edits and craf a commit transaction

-- $ git status  ( Lists all new or modified files to be commited )
+- git status  ( Lists all new or modified files to be commited )

-- $ git diff   ( Shows file differences not yet staged )
+- git diff   ( Shows file differences not yet staged )

+- git add . // git --all    ( Add all the changes )

+- - git add *.txt     ( Add all txt files in current directory )

+- - git add *.html    ( Add all html files in current directory )

-- $ git add [file]  ( Snapshots the file in preparation for versioning )
+- - git add [File]  ( Snapshots the file in preparation for versioning )

 git remote add REMOTEREPONAME GITHUB_REPO_ADDRES		( Add a remote repository )